Tabriz: Main sights

-Parks and gardens
+Gardens, green spaces, and parks

 Tabriz has 132 parks, including 97 small parks, 31 regional and 4 city parks.
 According to 2005 statistics, the area of parks in Tabriz is 2,595 km2, and the area of green spaces of Tabriz is 8,548 km2, which is 5.6 sq.m per person.
 A study published in 2018 found that "Most of the urban green spaces are located on the urban fringes and in low-density higher income residential areas."
 It also found that "Greenspace per capita provision in Tabriz is much lower than the national and international standards (some districts offer only 0–1 sq.m. per capita green space)..."
+Another study notes that the cohesion of Tabrizi green spaces is strongest in the Southern and Eastern parts of the city, and poorest in the center of the city, following the river Quri Chay.
 The oldest park in Tabriz, Golestan Baği, was established at first Pahlavi's era in the city center.
-Tabriz also has 8 traveller-parks with the capacity of 10.000 travellers.
+Tabriz also has 8 traveller-parks with the capacity of 10,000 travellers.